kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

              ```
             1. Use the private helper function `waitUntilTransactionMined` in order to check if the transaction has been successfully completed
         1. Check the operation of the `HelloWorld` smart contract using the function `helloWorld.Greet()`
-1. Validate if the bootnode has the signer account
-    1. Execute the `eth.accounts` command to list the accounts
-    1. Check if one of the listed accounts is the signer's account
 1. Verify that running `bash scripts/build-and-run.sh all` generates output indicating that two test ran (myTest, and myAdvancedTest) and both are successfully executed